Alligator/jqawk/README.md

 ### Operators

 ```
 !      unary not
 &&     logical and
 ||     logical or

 ==     equal
 !=     not equal
 <      less
 <=     less or equal
 >      greater
 >=     greater or equal
 is     is of type. value type names are:
        string, bool, number, array, object, function, regex, unknown

 +      add
 -      subtract
 /      divide
 *      multiply
 %      modulo

 ++     pre/postfix increment
 --     pre/postfix decrement

 ~      regex match
 !~     regex not match

 =      assign

 a[x]   index
 a[-x]  index backwards from the end of the array
+a[x:y] slice
 a.x    property
 ```

 ### Literals